Christopher-Borders/Cybersecurity-Portfolio/endpoint-investigation-lolbins/README.md

 - Investigate affected host for malware
 - Restrict PowerShell usage and enforce execution policies
 - Monitor for similar command-line activity

+### Detection Opportunity

+This activity could be detected by monitoring for PowerShell commands containing `Invoke-WebRequest`, external URLs, and abnormal parent-child relationships.